 - One 4K Ultra HD TV or 4K display using HDMI and four Apple Thunderbolt Displays (27-inch), Apple LED Cinema Displays (27-inch), or third-party Mini DisplayPort displays.

-Mac Pro supports DVI displays using Mini DisplayPort to DVI adapters.
+Your Mac Pro (Late 2013) supports DVI displays using Mini DisplayPort to DVI adapters.
 Use a single-link DVI adapter such as the Apple Mini DisplayPort to DVI adapter for DVI displays with a resolution up to 1920x1200.
 Use a Dual-Link DVI adapter such as the Apple Mini DisplayPort to Dual-Link DVI adapter for resolutions up to 2560x1600.

 - General information on using multiple displays in OS X including using extended desktop and video mirroring.